eliott-sapians/autoreporting/README.md

 # Suivi de Participation Portal

-**Automating the bi‑annual “suivi de participation” for every client in one click**
+**Automating the bi‑annual "suivi de participation" for every client in one click**

 ---